Rupesh-Khadka/demo-repo/README.md

 # Demo repository
-this is just for testing.
+this is the updated readme file.